ericpruitt/emus/desktop-environment/README.md

 installed with `make install`.
 This will symlink into place binaries that do not require super-user privileges and copy those that do.

-Files ending in *-config.h and *.mk are typically the application configuration options and build configuration headers for suckless.org projects.
-These are automatically copied into place as config.h and config.mk as part of the build process.
+Files ending in \*-config.h are typically the application options for suckless.org projects.
+These are automatically copied into place as config.h as part of the build process.

 The "utilities" folder contains miscellaneous C applications typically consisting of a single source file.
 The compilation information is extracted